engtuncay/engtuncay.github.io/reg-ex/art-regex-1.md

 https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285

-Note : Some parts can be modified by engtuncay.
+Note : Some parts can be modified.

-UPDATE 10/2022: See further explanations/answers in story responses!
+UPDATE 10/2022

 Check out the author's REGEX COOKBOOK article about the most commonly used (and most wanted) regex 🎉